idvorkin/idvorkin.github.io/_posts/2018-06-7-my-perfect-job.md

   - strategy
 ---

-Jobs have many dimensions and I'll describe my dream job in several dimensions.
 In my dream job I learn the customer and business needs and focus the team on delivering them in a sustainable manner.
 Simultaneously, I help team members grow, develop our culture, and build valuable tech.
 When talking to others I prefer a couch to a table, and when I need a break you might see me juggling, practicing magic, or riding my folding bike - often in the office.

 ### Engineering Manager or Tech lead: Engineering Manager